Western Europe, Europe

 For freelancers and self-employed professionals operating in France.
 Commonly used by digital nomads and remote workers with international clients.
 Requires registration as auto-entrepreneur or profession libérale.

-For enrollment in a French educational institution.
-Allows part-time work up to 964 hours per year.
-Valid for 1 year, renewable for duration of studies.
+For students enrolled in a French higher education institution.
+Allows part-time work up to 964 hours/year.

 Get detailed guides, visa checklists, and connect with others who've made the move.